 In Which State Could You Claim Your Tax Credits?

-The program vary by state.
+The program varies by state.
 Some states offer a refundable R&D tax credit, while others provide a non-refundable R&D tax credit.
 A few states, such as Kentucky and Oklahoma, have both refundable and non-refundable R&D tax credits.

-Some, like Connecticut and California have their own termination of Qualified Research Expenses (QREs) which you can use in your claim.
-In these cases, there are different requirements for how much money can be spent to qualify as research spending under section 174 of IRS code - depending upon which state you live within!
+Some, like Connecticut and California, have their own termination of Qualified Research Expenses (QREs) which you can use in your claim.
+In these cases, there are different requirements for how much money can be spent to qualify as research spending under section 174 of IRS code – depending upon which state you live within!

-Choose your state to find out whether or not it supports the R&D Tax Credit program
+Choose your state to find out whether or not it supports the R&D Tax Credit program.

-How to Claim Your Credit?
+How To Claim Your Credit?

 The credit is claimed on your business’s annual tax return.
 To claim it, you must complete Form 6765 and attach it to your tax return (Form 1120 – US Corporation Income Tax Return).